czerwonk/ansible-role/README.md

 ```

 ## Use
-Executing a role named foo with ansible arguments for become:
+Executing (privileged) a role named foo on each host in group servers:
 ```
-ansible-role foo -b --ask-user-pass
+ansible-role foo -b --ask-user-pass -l servers
 ```

 ## Ansible